 According to NASA, scientists are in agreement that there is no life on Mars.
 However, they continue to assess whether Mars ever had an environment capable of supporting microbial life.
 Now, researchers from Hungary have discovered embedded organic material in a Martian meteorite found in the late 1970s.
 The scientists were able to determine the presence of organic matter in a mineralized form such as different forms of bacteria within the meteorite, suggesting that life could have existed on the Red Planet.

-Officially named ALH-77005, the Martian meteorite was found in the Allan Hills on Antarctica during the mission of the Japanese National Institute of Polar Research between 1977 and 1978.
-The new study “Mineralized biosignatures in ALH-77005 Shergottite – Clues to Martian Life?” published in De Gruyter’s journal Open Astronomy, by authors Ildiko Gyollai, Márta Polgári and Szaniszló Bérczi proposes the presence of active bacteria on Mars.
+Officially named ALH-77005, the Martian meteorite was found in the Allan Hills in Antarctica during the mission of the Japanese National Institute of Polar Research between 1977 and 1978.
+The new study “Mineralized biosignatures in ALH-77005 Shergottite – Clues to Martian Life?” was published in De Gruyter’s journal Open Astronomy, by authors Ildiko Gyollai, Márta Polgári, and Szaniszló Bérczi proposes the presence of active bacteria on Mars.
 Their research also suggests that there may have been life on other planets.

 This new research could change the examination of meteorites in the future.
 In light of their discovery, the authors posit that solar system materials should be studied to establish whether there is evidence of microbial forms within space rocks – and an indication that there was once life on Mars.

 Reference: “Mineralized biosignatures in ALH-77005 Shergottite – Clues to Martian Life?” by Ildikó Gyollai , Márta Polgári , Szaniszló Bérczi , Arnold Gucsik and Elemér Pál-Molnár, 3 April 2019, Open Astronomy.